DaveVoorhis/Rel/README.md

 If you wish to work with the source code, do this:

 1. Download and install Eclipse for RCP and RAP Developers.
+Eclipse Neon or newer is required.
 Run Eclipse.

 2. Install the JavaCC Eclipse plugin via "Help | Install New Software".
 The update site (i.e., the URL to put in "Work with", then press "Add") is http://eclipse-javacc.sourceforge.net/

 3. Install NatTable (https://eclipse.org/nattable) -- used by the RelUI subproject -- via "Help | Install New Software".
 The update site is http://download.eclipse.org/nattable/releases/1.4.0/repository/

 4. (Optional) If you wish to support multi-platform builds, go to https://wiki.eclipse.org/Building and follow the instructions under "Preferred way of doing multi-platform builds".
+Version 4.6 or newer is required.

 5. Select "File | Import... | Git | Projects from Git" and pick "Clone URI".
 The URI is https://github.com/DaveVoorhis/Rel.git  Or, better yet, fork it on GitHub and send me a pull request when you've done something good!